 There are various ways to get rid of mold.
 A bleach solution will work; however it’s not ideal if there are young kids, pets and plants in the vicinity.
 If you are using bleach, choose an area of your yard where the bleach solution can run off safely into a drain and you can easily hose down the floor afterwards.

 Also make sure the bleach won’t damage the colors of the rug or the surface of your pavers.
 Test a small section of both before diving in with the spray bottle.
 A paint spray type device is the easiest and safest way to wash your rug with bleach, and you should also wear gloves.
 Afterward, rinse it with clean water (a hosepipe is easiest) and then hang it up to dry in the sun.

 This will definitely kill any mold and moss, and you may as well continue and bleach clean your concrete yard floor while you’re at it.
-However, bleach is not the nicest of substances to introduce into your yard, and we have a great natural alternative…
+However, bleach is not the nicest of substances to introduce into your yard, and there is a great natural alternative in vinegar.

 Will Vinegar Get Rid of Mold On Outdoor Rugs?